-- Protect the TEMP 120 from humidity and moisture. - Send to Campbell Scientific for factory calibration every three years.
+- Protect the TEMP 120 from humidity and moisture. - Send to Campbell Scientific for a performance verification and/or recalibration (-XD option only for recalibration) every three years.

 If sending the TEMP 120 to Campbell Scientific for calibration or repair, consult first with a Campbell Scientific representative.
 If the TEMP 120 is malfunctioning, be prepared to perform some troubleshooting procedures with Campbell Scientific.
 Many problems can be resolved with a conversation.
-If calibration or repair is needed, the procedure shown in About this manual should be followed when sending the product.
+If calibration or repair is needed, the procedure shown in Assistance should be followed when sending the product.